zenecture/neuroflow/README.md

 import shapeless._
 ```

-The first import gives us an implicit constructor for the default net implementation with gradient descent.
-The second one yields a weight provider, which determines the initial weight values.
-The last one is eye candy to keep the notation a little shorter.
-The idea behind this 'import a-la-carte' is to change the underlying net behavior without changing the 'meat' of the code.
+This will give us a fully connected ANN, with random weights and standard gradient descent / backprop training.

 ```scala
 val fn = Sigmoid
 val net = Network(Input(2) :: Hidden(3, fn) :: Output(1, fn) :: HNil)
 ```

-The whole architecture of the net is defined here.
-We want to use a sigmoid activation function `fn` for our hidden and output layers.
+The architecture of the net is defined here.
+We use a sigmoid activation function `fn` for our hidden and output layers.
 Also, some rates and rules need to be defined, like precision or maximum iterations through a `Settings` instance.
 If we would need a more complex net, we would simply stack layers and functions:

 ```scala